 Considerations and Limitations

-The following limitations apply to scenario involving VM backup and subsequent restore via self-service portal:
+- The following limitations apply to scenario involving VM backup and subsequent restore via Self-Service Backup Portal:

 - You create a backup job that will process a VM added explicitly (that is, not as a part of a vApp container).

 - This job runs, creating a number of restore points.

 - Then you restore this VM to the original location via Self-Service Backup Portal.

 After restore, the VM identifier changes in vCloud Director hierarchy.
 Due to this reason, the backup job cannot locate this VM any longer.
 So, you need to edit job settings, adding this VM anew.
 To ensure that job configuration will store this VM with the new metadata (not the old one from vCloud Director hierarchy cache), you should first click Refresh in the Add Objects window.

 - At the next job run, a new full backup will be created for this VM.
 However, if you try to perform file-level restore via the Self-Service Backup Portal from the restore points created initially for that VM (on step 2), the restore operation will fail, as that VM identifier does not exist any longer.